wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Bugfix: empty custom field tags were not correctly handled
+* Bugfix: make sure the day-hover title in the calendar no longer contains html

 = 1.4.4 =
 * Feature: added placeholders #_12HSTARTTIME_NOLEADINGZERO and #_12HENDTIME_NOLEADINGZERO
 * Feature: added filter eme_eval_booking_filter, doing evaluations before the person is entered in the db.
 One parameter: $event.
 And $_POST can be used too of course.